Healthy Granola Bar Recipes

 These homemade granola bars--loaded with oats, almonds, peanut butter, and chocolate chips--are the perfect alternative to store-bought granola bars, which can be loaded with added sugars.
 Make them for a special occasion, or freeze a batch to enjoy for up to 3 months.

-These bars, packed with the sweet flavors of raisins and cinnamon, are inspired by oatmeal raisin cookies--but they're completely nut-free so they're school-friendly.
-We tested several sticky sweeteners, including maple syrup and honey, but found brown rice syrup held the bars together the best.
+Chewy Granola Bars

-Apricot-Sunflower Granola Bars
+You can make these bars ahead of time and freeze them, tightly wrapped in foil, for up to 3 months.

-Cherry-Chocolate Chip Granola Bars
+Oatmeal Chocolate Chip Granola Bars